novito/webassembly-playground/README.md

 My playground for WebAssembly text format!

-# How to build a WebAssembly Application?
+# How did I build this WebAssembly Application?

 I used the WebAssembly Binary Toolkit.
 In order to install the toolkit, you need to follow these steps (if you are running MacOS):